ssMaritime.com

 located directly aft of the bridge, in additions she was given a flush foredeck.

-three aft, served by six 10 ton and four 5 ton derricks.
-Her cargo spaces were
+two forward and three aft, served by six 10 ton and four 5 ton derricks.
+Her

-insulated to transport fruit, and general cargo.
-However, other compartments
+cargo spaces were insulated to transport fruit, and general cargo.
+However,

 Bloemfontein